Fort Hays State University > About FHSU > Academic Divisions > College of Health and Life Sciences > Department of Nursing > Applying

 In order to meet accreditation standards and provide students ample attention, the Department of Nursing only accepts 30 qualified admissions per spring and fall semester into its undergraduate on-campus nursing program.
-A “qualified” applicant is someone who meets all the meets all the admissions requirements.
+A “qualified” applicant is someone who meets the admissions requirements.
 Typically, FHSU has about a 50% take rate, which means, on average, 60 individuals apply to the program each semester for 30 spots.
 However, it is not uncommon for some of the students placed on the wait list to be admitted due to student transfer, change of major, etc.The Department of Nursing also has a set of behavioral expectations for admission to the program, as well as expectations for remaining a student in good standing.

 If you have successfully completed all pre-requisite courses (or will this semester), you are ready to apply to the nursing program.
 The Department of Nursing accepts and reviews applications to the BSN program twice a year, October 1 and March 1.
 It is your responsibility to ensure that you have submitted all forms and documentation are by the due date.